breams/grunt-svgstore/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+#### 0.2.7-2
+* Add `options.demoLocation` to provide a path for the generated demo.
+* Add `options.demoTemplate` to specify an external file for demo template HTML.
+* Add `options.demoTitle` to provide text for the demo page's `title` and `h1` (if included in the template).
+* Add `options.demoFormatting` to include formatting options for beautifying the generated demo HTML.

 #### 0.2.7-1
 * Add `options.forceCloseTags` to provide an array of tag names that require a closing tag.